Skip to main content

 • scf_bootstrap is the startup script for CloudBase cloud functions

-• The Go application needs to be compiled into a Linux binary file
+• Compile the Go application into a Linux binary

 • Set the PORT=9000 environment variable to ensure the application listens on the correct port